Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: Appendix

-In \cref{sec:experiments-benchmark}, we apply abstraction alignment to anlayze the abstractions in the MIMIC-III dataset~\citep{johnson2016mimica,johnson2016mimicb}.
+In \cref{sec:medical-dataset-analysis}, we apply abstraction alignment to analyze the abstractions in the MIMIC-III dataset~\citep{johnson2016mimica,johnson2016mimicb}.
 The dataset contains textual medical notes paired with a set of ICD-9 code labels.
-We use the ICD-9 medical hierarchy as the abstraction DAG~\citep{worldhealthorganization1978icd9}.
-We pair the dataset's ICD-9 code labels with their corresponding code in the ICD-9 abstraction DAG.
-To compute weighted DAGs for every dataset instance, we set the code node's \function{value} equal to one if the code was labeled on that instance and zero otherwise.
-For all other nodes (e.g., non-codable node groupings), we assign their \function{aggregate value} as the sum of its children.
-As a result the \function{aggregate value} of a node is equivalent to the number of times it or one of its children labeled the medical note.
-In the task, non-leaf nodes are codable.
-For instance, both \concept{sickle-cell anemia} and its direct parent \concept{hereditary hemolytic anemias} can be applied to the same medical note.
+We use the ICD-9 medical hierarchy as the human abstraction graph~\citep{worldhealthorganization1978icd9}.
+We pair the dataset's ICD-9 code labels with their corresponding code in the ICD-9 abstraction graph.
+In this task, non-leaf nodes are codable\,---\,e.g., both \concept{282.6: sickle-cell anemia} and its direct parent \concept{282: hereditary hemolytic anemias} can be applied to the same medical note.
+To compute the fitted abstractions graphs, we set the code node's value equal to one if the code was labeled on that instance and zero otherwise.
+Then we propagate scores following \cref{lst:abstraction-fit}, setting each node's value equal to its value plus the summed values of its children.
+As a result the value of a node is equivalent to the number of times it or one of its children was labeled on the medical note.

-\subsection{Compute resources and efficiency}
+\subsection{Compute Resources and Efficiency}

-All abstraction alignment analysis is performed on CPU.
-Time to build the DAG and compute abstraction alignment depends on the number of nodes in the DAG and the abstraction alignment metric.
-On the CIFAR-100 DAG (121 nodes)~\citep{krizhevsky2009learning}, computing the weighted DAG for 10,000 CIFAR-100 test images takes approximately 2 minutes, computing \erroralignment and \uncertaintyalignment takes under a minute, and computing \conceptconfusion takes on the order of 15 minutes.
-On the MIMIC-III DAG (21,166 nodes), creating the weighted abstraction DAGs and computing \conceptconfusion takes around 30 minutes.

-We train and evaluate the models used in the experiments on 1 NVIDIA V100 GPU with 1TB of memory.
-Training the CIFAR-100 ResNet20 model takes approximately 30 minutes.
-Running inference on the S-TEST dataset takes roughly 10 minutes per language model.